The Speakers

 Luciano Pietronero

-Luciano Pietronero is the President of the Enrico Fermi Research Center, formerly Full Professor at the Physics Department of La Sapienza University of Rome and at the University of Groningen.
+Luciano Pietronero, former President of the Enrico Fermi Research Center, is Full Professor at the Physics Department of La Sapienza University of Rome, formerly at the University of Groningen.
 Professor Pietronero has a broad international experience in academic and industrial institutions.
 Author of more than 400 scientific papers, he was the coordinator of a national PNR project “Crisis Lab” funded by the Italian Government and of several international research projects.
 Chairman of the international conference on Statistical Physics STATPHYS 23 held in 2007 in Genoa (Italy).
 Expert of statistical physics, many body theories, and one of the world's leading expert of complex systems and economic complexity.
 In 2008 he was the recipient of the Enrico Fermi Prize, the highest award of the Italian Physical Society.
 He founded and directed (2010-2016) the CNR Institute of Complex Systems (ISC).
 From 2016, he is Senior Advisor for the World Bank Group.

 Emanuele Pugliese